 The parlor was nice.
 It reminded her of some palaces she’d seen in Istanbul.
 Lot of inset marble, great rugs, low tables with fancy pillows around them, leafy houseplants in expensive pots.
 It suited her just fine.
 Sitting down, she took off her small backpack and set it beside her.
 “Wine?” offered Leyendra.
 “There also a kind of anise liquor that’s popular here.
 It’s white but it turns purple when you add water.”

-From her bag Furoshi brought out a small bottle of Jameson and a shot glass.
+From her bag Furoshi brought out a flask and a shot glass.
 “I brought my own.
 Happy to share.”

 Leyendra’s lips curled.
 She really was stunning.
 Smooth dark skin, braids probably done by fucking specialized bodyservants, they were so complex, and that damn red mouth.
 Like a cat’s mouth as it’s toying with a mouse.
 “I’ll stick with wine, but thank you.”
 With a wave of her hand, the servants were dismissed.